Sustainable Procurement Tools

 The sustainable procurement duty is part of the Procurement Reform (Scotland) Act 2014 and includes a requirement for contracting authorities to consider how they can improve economic, social and environmental wellbeing through regulated procurements and to act in a way to secure this.

-A community benefit requirement is one of a range of social clauses which can be included in public contracts that are compatible with EU Treaty Principles and law.
+A community benefit requirement is one of a range of social clauses which can be included in public contracts.
 Community benefits in procurement are defined by the Procurement Reform (Scotland) Act 2014 as:

 ‘a contractual requirement imposed by a contracting authority (a) relating to: